josephwoodward/Serilog-Sinks-Loki/README.md

 ### Custom HTTP Client

-Under the cover, Serilog.Loki.Sink uses the popular [Serilog.Sinks.Http](https://github.com/FantasticFiasco/serilog-sinks-http) library to post log entries to Loki.
+Serilog.Loki.Sink is built on top of the popular [Serilog.Sinks.Http](https://github.com/FantasticFiasco/serilog-sinks-http) library to post log entries to Loki.
 With this in mind you can you can extend the default HttpClient (`LokiHttpClient`), or replace it entirely by implementing `IHttpClient`.

 ```csharp
 // ExampleHttpClient.cs